OrlandoSoto/my-docker/README.md

 My Docker Compose project

 Docker Compose - PHP with Microservices
+### What problem does this solve?
+* Currently, most transit mobile applications display several bus/train routes travelling in different directions.
+This causes the mobile screen to be filled with transit information that a user may not find beneficial.

+* This application calculates the local time to determine which bus/train direction to display.
+For example in the morning, it displays bus/train information heading from Glenmont MD to Washington DC.
+In the afternoon, the application displays bus/train routes from Washington DC to MD.

+* This application only displays the bus/train routes I use to commute to/from work resulting in a cleaner UI, as it does not include routes I don't normally travel.

 To run from the console 'cd' into the directory where "docker-compose.yml" resides then::
 ```